paradoxysm/wideresnet/README.md

 [![Codecov](https://flat.badgen.net/codecov/c/github/paradoxysm/wideresnet?label=coverage)](https://codecov.io/gh/paradoxysm/wideresnet)
 [![GitHub](https://flat.badgen.net/github/license/paradoxysm/wideresnet)](https://github.com/paradoxysm/wideresnet/blob/master/LICENSE)

-Keras (TF2.4) and PyTorch (v1.8) implementations that are faithful to the original WideResNet proposed in [https://arxiv.org/abs/1605.07146](https://arxiv.org/abs/1605.07146) and implemented in [here](https://github.com/szagoruyko/wide-residual-networks).
+Keras (TensorFlow 2.4) and PyTorch (v1.8) implementations that are faithful to the original WideResNet proposed in [https://arxiv.org/abs/1605.07146](https://arxiv.org/abs/1605.07146) and implemented in [here](https://github.com/szagoruyko/wide-residual-networks).

 PyTorch implementation is nearly identical to the original, except without the use of Torchnet's Engine and is implemented within a class.

-Keras/Tensorflow implementation is built similarly in a class, but requires a number of auxiliary changes to underlying Tensorflow functions to properly replicate the PyTorch implementation.
-To the best of my knowledge, this is the most accurate publicly available re-implementation of the WideResNet in a framework other than torch.
+Keras/TensorFlow implementation is built similarly in a class, but requires a number of auxiliary changes to underlying TensorFlow functions to properly replicate the PyTorch implementation.
+To the best of my knowledge, this is the most accurate (faithful to the original implementation) publicly available re-implementation of the WideResNet in a framework other than torch.

 ## Installation